-- Academic Medical Centers and Teaching Hospitals Program
+- Academic Medical Centers and Teaching Hospitals Institute Planning Committee

 - In-House Counsel Program Planning Committee

-- Long Term Care and the Law Program Planning Committee
+- Long Term and Post-Acute Care Law and Compliance Planning Committee

-- Physicians and Hospitals Law Institute Program Planning Committee
+- Physicians and Hospitals Law Institute Planning Committee

-- Tax Issues for Healthcare Organizations Program Planning Committee
+- Tax Issues for Health Care Organizations Planning Committee

 Anyone who wants to be considered for appointment must apply by completing and submitting an application.
 The President Elect, in consultation with the President Elect-Designate, the Chief Executive Officer, staff liaisons and current leaders (as necessary) will review applications with the President Elect making the final decision on all appointments.